 No, only purchases made directly on the Amazon.com website may ship to an Amazon Locker.
 Please don't add the address of an Amazon Locker as a shipping address for your Amazon Pay purchases.
 Orders that are paid for using Amazon Pay cannot be delivered to an Amazon Locker.

 If you have received an email that you know is a forgery, or if you think you have been a victim of a phishing attack and you are concerned about your Amazon.com account, please let us know right away by reporting a phishing or spoofed email.

 I'm having a problem with my account or with trying to complete a purchase using my account.
 What do I do?

 We are sorry you are having a problem with Amazon Pay.
 Here are some things you can try:

 - Verify that you are entering the email address and password that are associated with your Amazon.com account correctly when you are trying to complete a purchase.

 - If you can enter your account email address and password, but you cannot complete your purchase, check that your payment method is set up correctly.
 You can do so by following the steps listed in Making changes to your Amazon account information for Amazon Pay.

 - If your payment method is set up correctly, check that you have updated your browser's settings to allow third-party cookies.
-If the option is turned on and you still cannot complete your purchase, get in touch with us by using the contact us form on the Amazon Pay website.
+If the option is turned on and you still cannot complete your purchase, contact us.